One Vision: Distorted vocals, intro and coda

 The opening of "One Vision" contains pitch-shifted vocal sounds (which on the album and extended versions, also appear throughout Roger Taylor's drum section and in the end), most prominently the vocals retained in the single version.

 The most prominent vocals of this type relay alternate lyrics when played forwards—they say, "God works in mysterious ways... mysterious ways...".
 It is clearly shown during the portions of the studio recording session of "One Vision" on both the Magic Years documentary and the DVD Greatest Video Hits II that Freddie Mercury sings the line.

 There are various other altered vocal sounds as well but what they say is not known.
 Even more pitch-shifted vocals appear in "Blurred Vision".
-Finally, a version of the beginning pitch-shifted vocal sounds followed by other altered vocals without any music playing over them appears in the soundtrack of The eYe video game.
+Finally, a version of the beginning pitch-shifted vocal sounds followed by other altered vocals without any music playing over them appears in the video game soundtrack of The eYe.

 The VHS version of the 12 July Wembley show has the first part of the middle instrumental section of the studio version of "Brighton Rock" instead of the initial pitch-shifted vocals.
 The version of the song from the 11 July Wembley show is now included on the Queen Live at Wembley Stadium 25th Anniversary Edition DVD and the A Kind of Magic 2011 Deluxe CD.
 This version of the intro has never been used with a studio version of the song so far.